 Directa Plus continued to gain strong commercial momentum in the Textiles vertical during the year with revenue growth of 33%.
-There is significant interest in incorporating technology into wearables which will further expand the broad spread of applications for G+® graphene that is now incorporated into fabrics through four different technologies:
+There is significant interest in incorporating technology into wearables which will further expand the broad spread of applications for $G+^{\circ}$ graphene that is now incorporated into fabrics through four different technologies:

-- G+® MEMBRANES: G+® is incorporated into the polyurethane membrane that can be laminated self-standing or combined with a PTFE membrane directly to a fabric. - G+® DYEING: The fabric is immersed in a water-based bath containing G+® yielding a completely antimicrobial fabric. - G+® COATINGS: a special coating process, based on water, able to obtain highperformance polyurethane, enhanced with G+®.
+- G+® PLANAR THERMAL CIRCUIT®: a functional print that can be applied to any type of fabrics, creating a circuit. - G+® MEMBRANES: G+® is incorporated into the polyurethane membrane that can be laminated self-standing or combined with a PTFE membrane directly to a fabric. - G+® DYEING: The fabric is immersed in a water-based bath containing G+® yielding a completely antimicrobial fabric. - G+® COATINGS: a special coating process, based on water, able to obtain high-performance polyurethane, enhanced with G+®.